SixuLi/DDPM_and_KDE/README.md

 #### Generate samples from DDPM with empirical optimal score function:
 * Step 1:
-  Prepare the enviroments by running the following commands to install python libraries:
+  Prepare the environments by running the following commands to install python libraries:

   ```
   pip install -r DiffMemorize/requirements.txt